JeffACate/Inventory_Project/README.md

 # Interview Project

 This application is a basic archive system.
 It will allow you to create an inventory of household items.
-These items can be anything that you would like cataloged in your household(eg: movies, cleaning supplies, clothing).
+These items can be anything that you would like cataloged in your household(eg: items, cleaning supplies, clothing).

 I will be using several new technologies including the Python back-end and the React front-end.